Get our CIAM Buyer Toolset

 Admiral has several ways to register and manage the identities of prospects and customers they are engaging with.
 There are different manners in which (potential) customers are onboarded online in order to be (self-)managed in the overarching CIAM framework.

 Once onboarded, the identities are managed within Admiral’s identity store for all user types with a flexible data model, including metadata to ensure compliancy to new privacy regulations and British ICO guidelines.
-The option of a unique attribute that can be used for identification, plus a Single Sign-on mechanism provides a smooth customer journey, fitting the company’s ambition to be a frontrunner in offering frictionless digital services to their customers.
+The option of a unique attribute that can be used for identification, plus a Single Sign-on mechanism provides a smooth customer journey across devices, fitting the company’s ambition to be a frontrunner in offering frictionless digital services to their customers.
 As a next step, Admiral will improve the mobile experience by offering all applications in one app, enabling passwordless online interaction.

 Although the amount of business users in the form of agents is limited, Admiral does white-label their insurance products, for example to the British AA and Ford Insure.
 This demands for extra delegation options, as staff from the AA and Ford need to access the identity platform and manage "their" identities.

 The identity platform is used by internal stakeholders as well, with (specific) identity data solely accessible to those who have the proper rights and permissions.
 For example, a DPO that needs to download a total data overview, or a customer service employee who helps resetting a password.